course-dprep/team-project-spring-2025-team-9/README.md

  in shaping consumer perception and business reputation, contributing to a deeper understanding of rating dynamics on Yelp.

- _To what extent do elite users with a larger fanbase influence the behavior and perceptions of other users?_
+ _To what extent do elite users with a larger fanbase influence the behavior and perceptions of other users?_ <br>
  While elite users are already recognized as experienced and credible reviewers, there is noticeable variation in their fanbase size.
 Some elite users attract significantly more followers than others, which raises the question of whether a larger fanbase amplifies their influence on review ratings and consumer decision-making.
 By